The 9 alternative milks you should (and shouldn’t) add to your coffee

 OAT

-Oat milk made a big splash on the market this past winter with its full-bodied flavour and high fibre content.
-If you have the patience to foam it, the payoff is great–thick, creamy and the perfect base for a few dashes of cinnamon.
+Oat milk has full-bodied flavour and high fibre content.
+If you have the patience to foam it, the payoff is great – thick, creamy and the perfect base for a few dashes of cinnamon.

 PEA

-One of the newer additions to the faux-milk market, pea milk is low-fat and relatively high in protein, with 8g per serving.
-Time will tell if it’s a viable option to the better known alternative milks, but it does have a creamy texture–perfect if you’re partial to a latte–and its protein levels are not to be sneered at.
+Low-fat and relatively high in protein, with 8g per serving.
+Time will tell if it’s a viable option to the better known alternative milks, but it does have a creamy texture, perfect if you’re partial to a latte, and its protein levels are not to be sneered at.

 SOYA